 Hyde, a former Gore Mountain employee, reported that he was on the North Quad late that Saturday afternoon when it stopped as he headed up for one last ski trip down.
 He was an estimated 30 feet off the ground at the time.
 He was not found until the lift was restarted at 8 am Sunday, and he reported he was on the lift overnight as an inch or two of snow fell and temperatures dropped into the 20s.
 He was unhurt and declined medical treatment.

 The fact that he was not hypothermic or exhibiting any signs of frostbite made ski center staff and police question his account.
 Gore employees called State Police that morning, and Hyde gave a sworn written statement.

 Hyde’s lawyer, Marc Zuckerman, maintained in early April that Hyde had been stranded, despite apparent doubts by police as they re-interviewed his client.
-He said Hyde was hardy and used to working in the cold, and was able to keep moving on the lift to stay warm.
+He said Hyde was hardy, used to working in the cold, and could keep moving on the lift to stay warm.